World of Our Own: Background

-Songs
+The band spent four months making this album and wrote seven songs on it.
+The album cover was shot in Dublin.

 "Uptown Girl" was recorded by the band as a part of the 2001 Comic Relief charity single.
 It was released on 5 March 2001.
 "Queen of My Heart" was released on 5 November 2001 as the first single from this album.
-It was the band's decision to release it as the first single because they wanted to have a 'westlife' soul on the next single.
-Filan said that when the band heard it for the first time, they felt it was definitely gonna be the first single from the album.
 In an interview, Kian said that the song was about a person who wants to go back to their soulmate whom they have been away from each other for a long time.
 "World of Our Own" was released on 18 February 2002 as the second single from this album.
-The band described it as a real 'poppy' song.
+The band described it as a 'poppy' song.
 "Bop Bop Baby" was released on 20 May 2002 as the third single from this album.

-The album also have "I Wanna Grow Old with You" track which was written by the band.
-It received over 100 million views in YouTube.
-It is the band's seventh most streamed song in the United Kingdom as of January 2019.

-Bonus track "Bad Girls" was intended to be recorded by Luis Fonsi but the band loved the song and eventually recorded it.
-This is also the first track the band and the co-writer Savan Kotecha become connected.
+Bonus track "Bad Girls" was originally intended to be recorded by Luis Fonsi.

 World of Our Own Tour

 The World of Our Own Tour saw Westlife touring the UK and Europe in 2002.
 The tour centered on a space theme with giant globes for the band's entrance.